isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1503.md

 **Description**

-NMTODOO is an integrated, cohesive, user-friendly, comprehensive customer centric CRM that allows the company’s sales teams to track leads, close opportunities and get accurate forecasts.
+NMTODOO is an integrated, cohesive, user-friendly, comprehensive customer centric CRM that allows the company's sales teams to track leads, close opportunities and get accurate forecasts.
 Schedule activities based on the company sales scripts: calls, meetings, mailing, and quotations.
 Organize work based on scheduled next actions.
 Generate leads and opportunities via events and email marketing campaigns.

 ## Solution Packages Option(s)